 The science of free radicals and antioxidants is often oversimplified in the media.
 As a result, athletes may respond to the notion of exercise-induced oxidative stress by taking high doses of antioxidant supplements.

-Everyone will have experienced the redness, swelling and heat that occurs when you cut yourself – this is known as acute inflammation and is a short-lived process to help trigger the healing process and prevent infection.
+What is inflammation?
+Everyone will have experienced the redness, swelling and heat that occurs when you cut yourself – this is known as acute inflammation and is a short-lived process to help trigger the healing process andprevent infection.

 Chronic inflammation is something that’s more likely to occur in people who are obese.
 This normally begins with the same response to illness or injury but turns into a lingering state that persists for months or years when the immune system response fails to eliminate the problem.